soymadip/Dotfiles/README.md

 <h1 align="center">⚙️ My-Configs 🔧 </h1>

 > Documentaion in progress.<br>
-> Org dotfiles are in different branches.
+> dotfiles are in different branches.
 Head to Branches section above for specific files.
-- This is my `Config` repo, for various customisations,projects I make at my PC/Other devices.
+- This is my `Config` repo, for various customisations, projects I make at my PC/Other devices.

  <h2 align="center">-----: Setup Overview :-----</h2>